Dasharo/docs/docs/kb/fwupd.md

     ```

     !!! warning
-        As of QubesOS R4.3 on 02-2026, qubes-fwupdmgr might not work correctly
+        As of QubesOS R4.3 on 02-2026, `qubes-fwupdmgr` might not work correctly
         and the updates on LVFS may not be found using this tool.
 Refer to
         [troubleshooting](#no-updates-available-qubesos).

 !!! warning
-    After the command finishes, fwupd will instruct the device to reboot.
+    After the command finishes, a reboot is necessary to apply the update.
     The fwupd UEFI application that performs the update will be booted
-    automatically after a reboot, unless there's user interaction
+    automatically after a reboot, unless there is a user interaction.
     Entering the Setup Menu, Boot Manager, or interfering in any other way will
     abort the update.
     Allow the device to reboot freely, and do not press any buttons until the
-    update finishes.
+    update finishes unless there is a dialog related to the update.

     Devices that have an Embedded Controller
     [might stay powered off after the update][dts-ec-update] and need to be